I independently & honestly review all of my travel recommendations. If you click on links I provide, I may receive compensation

 Most of the people drinking in Amsterdam Cafe were drinking cocktails, but they also have a large selection of craft beer.
 While they don’t have any taps, they have perhaps 100 bottles & cans.
 None of the breweries were local when I visited, but they had a wide selection from around Europe, including The Kernel.
 The beers were served in Spiegelau glasses as well.

-Each drink came with free nuts, and the music was a solid British & American mix, including Radiohead, Queen, The Verve, Mamas & Papas, Counting Crows, Talking Heads, Phil Collins, & Bruce Springsteen.
+Each drink came with free nuts, and the music was a solid mix of British and American classics, including Radiohead, Queen, The Verve, The Mamas & The Papas, Counting Crows, Talking Heads, Phil Collins, and Bruce Springsteen.

 La Hermosa Craft Beer Shop (Cerveza Sacromonte)